 Apple so far made only a first, timid step having bought last May Metaio, a German company founded in 2003 as a spin off of a Volkswagen‘s project which produce software that combines images from the real world with graphic elements added digitally, usually to produce videos for companies around the world (for exemples Ikea, which uses them to create virtual showrooms, rather than Ferrari, which uses them to provide virtual guide test tours of its cars to potential buyers).

 Nick Thompson hired for AR

-A further indication that in Cupertino want to get serious seems to have been the hiring of Nick Thompson, one of the leading audio engineers who followed the Hololens project for Microsoft, hiring that Piper Jaffray analysts commented: “Based on recent acquisitions of augmented reality companies, hiring of a key Microsoft Hololens employee, and conversations with industry contacts within the virtual and augmented reality spaces, we believe Apple has a team exploring the AR space”.
+A further indication that in Cupertino want to get serious seems to have been the hiring of Nick Thompson, one of the leading audio engineers engaged with the Hololens project of Microsoft, a move that Piper Jaffray commented: “Based on recent acquisitions of augmented reality companies, hiring of a key Microsoft Hololens employee, and conversations with industry contacts within the virtual and augmented reality spaces, we believe Apple has a team exploring the AR space”.

 It was Faceshift, for examples, that made the avatars in Star Wars – The Force Awakens, using RealSense technology developed by Intel to give life to the faces of the virtual characters animated by a mimic almost identical to the human.

-If you are curious about virtual reality and augmented reality you are curious and want to know what will be the further news, you just have to follow Mondivirtuali.it, even through our account on Twitter and our fanpage on Facebook (but remember: Mondivirtuali is also on Flickr, on Pinterest, on Scoop.it, on Paper.li and also on Youtube).
+If you are curious about virtual reality and augmented reality and don’t want to miss further news, you just have to follow Mondivirtuali.it, even through our account on Twitter and our fanpage on Facebook (but remember: Mondivirtuali is also on Flickr, on Pinterest, on Scoop.it, on Paper.li and also on Youtube).